Dare Wheel

 Physical

-Food and body challenges: hot sauce or condiment spoon, 20 push-ups, 10 squats, cartwheel, handstand, food combination, eat a bite without hands, ice cube down shirt, 15 jumping jacks with anthem, mystery food blindfolded.
-Spin tip: Want a movement-only night?
-Edit the wheel and keep mostly Physical dares before you spin.
+Food and body challenges: hot sauce spoon, 20 push-ups, push-ups until your turn, squats, cartwheel, handstand, food combination, eat without hands, ice cube down shirt, jumping jacks with anthem, mystery food blindfolded, mystery drink sip, pillow fight, tickled without laughing.
+Spin tip: Movement-only night?
+Keep mostly Physical slices before you spin.

 Social / Embarrassing